The value of mentoring for mentors, mentees and businesses

 • Talent

-The strategic advantage of exclusive partnerships with recruitment agencies: marketing and BD in law firms
+The strategic advantage of exclusive partnerships with recruitment agencies: Marketing and BD in law firms

-• Posted April 16, 2025
+• Posted July 17, 2025

 Securing top marketing and business development (BD) talent remains difficult for law firms in the UK as they face skills shortages, rising salary expectations and a candidate-driven market.
 While casting a wide net might seem logical, an exclusive recruitment partnership with a specialised recruitment agency offers a strategic advantage – streamlining the hiring process and […]